luugiathuy/luugiathuy.github.io/_posts/2014-11-08-setup-nginx-puma-on-ubuntu.md

 published: true
 ---

-Continue from previous post [Setup Ruby on Rails, PostgreSQL and Redis on Ubuntu]({% post_url 2014-11-02-setup-ruby-on-rails-postgresql-redis-on-ubuntu %}){:target="_blank"}, in this post I will share with you how I set up nginx and puma to deploy my Rails application on Ubuntu server.
+Continue from previous post [Setup Ruby on Rails, PostgreSQL and Redis on Ubuntu]({% post_url 2014-11-02-setup-ruby-on-rails-postgresql-redis-on-ubuntu %}), in this post I will share with you how I set up nginx and puma to deploy my Rails application on Ubuntu server.

 ## NGINX